zhuo-cheng/Snake-Minigame/README.md

 # Snake-Minigame

-A mini project for TypeScipt coding practice.
+A mini project for TypeScript coding practice.

 ## Game Interface